 - Do not purchase melons that are bruised or damaged.
-If buying fresh cut produce, ensure it is refrigerated or surrounded by ice.
+Only buy fresh cut produce that is refrigerated or surrounded by ice.

 - Fresh produce should be refrigerated within 2 hours of peeling or cutting.
 Leftover cut produce should be discarded if left at room temperature for more than 2 hours.